What the Federal Courts Said About President Trump’s Refugee and Muslim Ban 2.0

 What did the court in Maryland say?

-NILC, along with the American Civil Liberties Union and the ACLU of Maryland, had sued in a federal district court in Maryland on behalf of the International Refugee Assistance Project of the Urban Justice Center, HIAS, and the Middle East Studies Association, as well as individuals, including U.S. citizens, affected by the ban.
+NILC, along with the American Civil Liberties Union and the ACLU of Maryland, had sued in a federal district court in Maryland on behalf of the International Refugee Assistance Project, HIAS, and the Middle East Studies Association, as well as individuals, including U.S. citizens, affected by the bans.

-- In an order signed by the judge on March 15, the court in Maryland issued a nationwide preliminary injunction (PI).
-The PI is narrower in scope than the TRO issued by the court in Hawaii, as the order blocks only the 90-day ban on the entry of people from six Muslim-majority countries.
+- The court in Maryland issued a nationwide preliminary injunction (PI) in this case on March 16.
+The PI is narrower in scope than the TRO issued by the court in Hawaii, as the order blocks only the 90-day ban on the entry of people from six Muslim-majority countries (section 2(c) of the Mar.
+6 EO).
 It is consistent with the Hawaii decision in this respect.
 The fact that it does not also block other parts of the Mar.
 6 EO does not conflict with the Hawaii court’s decision to block other provisions of the EO.

 - In focusing on the Muslim ban portion of the EO, the court said: